29.5-M Filipinos overweight — NNC

-According to NNC, obesity is recognized as a disease and a risk factor for non-communicable disease including heart disease, cancer, and diabetes.
+According to the NNC, obesity is recognized as a disease and a risk factor for non-communicable diseases, including heart disease, cancer, and diabetes.

 On Monday, the NNC said about 26.7 percent of children under five years old were found to be stunted or malnourished in 2021.